Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles

 A distinctive consequence of such solution is the existence of an extinction location

-such that $a_B(\hat{x}=\hat{x}_{\text{end}})=0$.
-The extinction location is unique to dissipation due to drift induced skin drag and defines the extent of the wave affected region.
-It moves closer to the sea ice edge for increasing $C_D$ coefficient and $\alpha$ (see solution in red, for $v=0.05$\,m/s and $\alpha=7\times10^{-6}$\,m/s [$\delta=3.4$], vs in blue, for $v=0.05$\,m/s and $\alpha=0$ [$\delta=\infty$], in Fig.~\ref{fig:figure1}a), while its dependence on drift is not trivial.
-Such extinction locations are not present in the solutions of \citet{kohout2011wave} and \citet{herman2019wave}, shown dashed green and orange respectively, for which $\alpha=0$ and $v=0$.
+such that $a_B(\hat{x}=\hat{x}_{\text{end}})=0$.The extinction location is always in region B because it is where amplitude tends to zero and the condition $a\Omega<|v|$ is satisfied.
+The extinction location is unique to dissipation due to drift-induced skin drag and defines the extent of the wave affected region.
+It moves closer to the sea ice edge for increasing $C_D$ coefficient and $\alpha$ (see solution in red, for $v=0.05$\,m/s and $\alpha=7\times10^{-6}{ \text{ m}^{-1}}$ \, [$\delta=3.4$], vs in blue, for $v=0.05$\,m/s and $\alpha=0$ [$\delta=\infty$], in Fig.~\ref{fig:figure1}a, while its dependence on drift is not trivial.
+Such extinction locations are not present in the solutions of \citet{kohout2011wave} and \citet{herman2019wave}, shown dashed green and orange respectively in Fig.~\ref{fig:figure1}a), for which $\alpha=0$ and $v=0$.

 In the special case of no drift, i.e. $v=0$, the solution reduces to: